 - Red flags that suggest spinal fracture include:

-- Sudden onset of severe central pain in the spine, which is relieved by lying down.
+- Sudden onset of severe central spinal pain which is relieved by lying down.

-- Minor trauma, or even just strenuous lifting, in people with osteoporosis.
+- History of major or minor trauma, or even just strenuous lifting in people with osteoporosis.

-- Red flags that suggest cancer or infection include:
+- Red flags that suggest cancer or infection (such as discitis, vertebral osteomyelitis, or spinal epidural abscess) include:

-- Onset in people older than 50 years or younger than 20 years.
+- Onset in people older than 50 years, or younger than 20 years of age.

 - Red flags that suggest spondyloarthropathy include: